Mjølnerparken & Hothers Plads

 Open and private zones

 The connection to Nørrebro is strengthened by new streets and cycle paths through the area.
-A shopping street will also be established, and this will, together with the future nursery and community centre, this will open up the area to the public.
+A new shopping street is also established with hip brands such as the bakery Benji and the cocktail bar JoJo, a community-run café.
+All great initiatives and attractions that already bring life to the area.
+The shopping street open up the area to the public and is becoming a popular destination for Copenhagen locals.

 Each block has private courtyards where children can play safely and the scale of the buildings are adapted to the surrounding city, providing a sense of security.
 Several new housing types are underway, which in addition to the existing housing, can form the basis for a more varied composition of residents, and improve the social conditions in the area.